Misery Business: Controversy

-On September 7, 2018, Williams announced during a concert that the band will play the song "for the last time for a really long time", mainly due to a line from the second verse that was deemed sexist and anti-feminist.
+On September 7, 2018, Williams announced during a concert that the band will play the song "for the last time for a really long time", due to the lyric "Once a whore you’re nothing more, I’m sorry, that’ll never change", from the second verse that was deemed sexist and anti-feminist.
 Williams did not sing the song again until the 2022 Coachella Festival, when she performed an acoustic version with Billie Eilish.
 The song returned to Paramore's setlist during the band's Fall 2022 Tour.
+Williams no longer sings the line where she refers to the girl as a "whore" in the second verse of this song because of both the controversy it had produced and Williams since evolving in her views.
+Speaking on the controversial line, she said,What I couldn't have known at the time was that I was feeding into a lie that I'd bought into, just like so many other teenagers—and many adults—before me.